D-McAdams/CedarlandBlog/blog/src/design/why-no-entity-wildcards/content.md

 **TLDR: This can be a risky anti-pattern.
 This post explains the risks and how to accomplish it when absolutely necessary.**

-Cedar support wildcards for string matching via the [like](https://docs.cedarpolicy.com/syntax-operators.html#like-string-matching-with-wildcard) operator.
+Cedar supports wildcards for string matching via the [like](https://docs.cedarpolicy.com/syntax-operators.html#like-string-matching-with-wildcard) operator.
 However, wildcards are not allowed for Entity Id matching.
 Before explaining why, the question itself deserves explanation as not everyone will necessary understand *why* someone would want wildcard matching in Entity Ids.

 For those new to Cedar, [Entity Ids]( https://docs.cedarpolicy.com/syntax-entity.html) are the means to refer to a specific principal or resource within a policy statement.
 Examples may look like this: